cyberyu/ava/README.md

 ##### Bert model training and exporting
 The notebook we use for model training, validation, and exporting is at scripts/notebooks/BERT_PRETRAIN_Ava.ipynb  We use a tweaked version of BERT in all our experiments.

+##### Model Serving API Script
+Exported BERT model can be served using the script in scripts/notebooks/inmemory_intent.ipynb

+##### Model Inference with Dropout Sampling
+The complete script for model serving with Monte Carlo Dropout applied on Training, Test, Irrelevant data sets is at scripts/notebooks/dropout_iterate.py.
+To change the dropout ratio, you need to change the global variable DROP_RATE in bert/modeling.py, and bert/run_classifier_inmem_noexport.py.
+Also, you need to change the dropout rate in your embeddings' bert_config.json file.

+##### Visualization of Model Accuracy and Uncertainty
+Once you obtained results from the dropout sampling script, using scripts/BERT_dropout_visualization.ipynb to generate the histogram and accuracy curve shown in the main paper.

 ## Sentence Completion Model Scripts

 Since we use HuggingFace/Transformer v2.1.1, we use the following script to convert pre-trained Tensorflow based embeddings to Pytorch format.